 A community of leaders that stand up to hate speech in every form will not only reduce the rate of hate crimes in New Jersey, but will also support our flourishing cultural hubs.
 Advocate to end hate speech so that individuals feel safe to coexist with their fellow human beings no matter what race they are, where they come from, their religion, or whom they love.

 Become a Stand Up For The Other Pledge liaison and take the pledge.

-The Equality Act would provide protection from discrimination for LGBTQ people nationwide across key areas, including: employment, housing, public spaces, services and education.
+The Equality Act would provide protection against discrimination for LGBTQ+ people nationwide across key areas, including: employment, housing, public spaces, services and education.